davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

   - The method is basically our way of expressing an _algorithm_ in Java.
 For now, ignore the `public` and `void` keywords.
 We'll talk about them later in class.
   - **Method Name:** The name of this method is `printMyName`
-  - **Parameter List:** Any input data that a method accepts is listed in between the set of parentheses `(` and `)` immediately following the method's name.
-(In this case, our method does _not_ accept any input data because the parameter list is empty.)
+  - **Parameter List:** The pair of parentheses `()` immediately following the method's name are used to enclose any inputs that may be accepted for this method.
+In this case, our method does _not_ accept any input data because the parameter list is empty.
-  - **Body:** Following the parameter list, we now see a set of curly braces `{` and `}`.
+  - **Body:** Following the parameter list, we now see a pair of curly braces `{` and `}` on different lines.
 The instructions of the `printMyName` algorithm goes in between these braces, as such, the algorithm is called the method's _body_.
+Each instruction should be placed on a separate line.

-- Most of the code you'll be writing in this class will be inside method bodies, so let's play with our first Java instruction: printing to the screen.
-The instruction to do this is:
+- Most of the code you'll be writing in this class will be inside method bodies, so let's test out our very first Java instruction: printing something to the screen.
+The syntax of the print instruction is:

   ```java
   System.out.println(stringYouWantPrinted);
   ```

+  In programming a sequence of symbols or characters is called a _String_.
+Strings in Java are always enclosed between a pair of double quotes, `"like this"`.
+If you tried to print out your name without using the quotes, the code won't compile.

-- Go ahead and test this out.
+- Go ahead and test this instruction out.
 Write a print statement inside the body of the `printMyName` method to print out your name.
-Now be careful here... strings in Java are enclosed between a pair of double quotes, `"like this"`.
-If you tried to print out a your name without using the quotes, the code won't compile.
-(You should test that too, just to see how Java reacts!)

 - After you're done with `printMyName`, it's time to test it.
 Save your code, and go back to the BlueJ project screen.
-Hit the `Compile` button, and if your code works, you shouldn't see any errors.
+Hit the `Compile` button, and if typed it in right, then you shouldn't see any compile errors.
 Right click on the `AboutMe` class and choose `new AboutMe()`.
-You will see a new `Object` made on the "workbench."
-Right click and choose the `printMyName()` method.
+You will see a new `Object` made on the "workbench" below.
+Right click on the new object and choose the `printMyName()` method.
 You should see your name printed to the screen.
-Let me know if you don't!
+Now go back to the code and remove the quotes around your name to see how Java reacts.
+It _should_ inform you right away of the problem.

 - Now create a new method called `printBday` that prints your birthday in `mm/dd/yyyy` format.
 For instance, someone born on Feb 26, 1980 would print `02/26/1980`.
 To create a new method, you can just copy the `printMyName` code.
 The new method block can go before or after the `printMyName` method.
 I would copy the code "by hand," instead of using copy-and-paste.
 Compile and test it out.